Brandon2023/Object-detection-project/README.md

-# package-detection-project
+# package-detection-project (now eye detection)

-still working on xml file for project
+With limited time this project is now a eye detector.
+Same code different XML file from opencv github.